jgeusebroek/docker-spotweb/README.md

 		-e 'TZ=Europe/Amsterdam' \
 		-e 'SPOTWEB_DB_TYPE=pdo_mysql' \
 		-e 'SPOTWEB_DB_HOST=<database_server_hostname>' \
+		-e 'SPOTWEB_DB_PORT=<database_port>' \
 		-e 'SPOTWEB_DB_NAME=spotweb' \
 		-e 'SPOTWEB_DB_USER=spotweb' \
 		-e 'SPOTWEB_DB_PASS=spotweb' \
 		jgeusebroek/spotweb

 Please NOTE that the volume is optional.
 Only necessary when you have special configuration settings.
+The database port is also optional.
+If omitted it will use the standard ports MySQL / PostgreSQL.

 You should now be able to reach the spotweb interface on port 80.